junxit/us-congress-bills-114/metadata.md

 - 2016-04-28 — Resolution provides for consideration of H.R.
 4901 and H.J.
 Res.
 88.
 - 2016-04-28 — Rule H. Res.
 706 passed House.
 - 2016-04-28 — The previous question was ordered pursuant to the rule. (consideration: CR H2092)
+- 2016-05-09 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 460.